What Is The Free Tablet With Medicaid Program

 How to Apply for StandUp Wireless free tablet

-To apply for StandUp’s free tablet, visit standupwireless.com/apply-now.
+To apply for StandUp’s benefits, visit standupwireless.com/apply-now.
 Enter your ZIP code and email address and press ‘Begin Application’.
-Then, follow the on-screen prompts, and provide the necessary information and the documentation proving that you are in fact ACP-eligible.
+Then, follow the on-screen prompts, and provide the necessary information and the documentation proving that you are in fact Lifeline-eligible.

 After submitting your application, you will also have to select an eligible plan.

-Once your application has been approved, StandUp Wireless will apply your monthly discount to your bill and send you a separate email to order your free tablet.
+Once your application has been approved, StandUp Wireless will apply your monthly discount to your bill and send you a separate email to order your free device.

 QLink Wireless free tablet with Medicaid